 Rudy is a contributing editor to National Geographic Traveler where he’s received two, bronze Lowell Thomas Awards for Best Magazine Article on Foreign Travel from the Society of American Travel Writer’s Foundation.
-He is also a contributing editor with Delta Air Lines’ in-flight magazine, Sky, and he posts a weekly blog for the magazine.
+He is also a contributing editor with Delta Air Lines’ in-flight magazine, Sky.

 His travel articles have also appeared in the Washington Post, Forbes, GQ, Travel & Leisure, the Los Angeles Times, Ocean Drive, Self, WORTH, and dozens of other major publications around the world.
 Rudy has written regular, weekly columns for ABCNews.com, American Express’ web site, and MSNBC.com.
 And he’s a frequent guest on CNN, CNBC, MSNBC, CNNfn, Fox News Channel, “The View,” “The World,” and other radio and television shows.